mpalmer/action-validator/CONTRIBUTING.md

 At this point, you should be all set to `cargo run`!

 ## Node/WASM Setup
 If you plan to work on the WASM/Node bindings, you'll also need to install Node.
-We recommend using a [NVM](https://github.com/nvm-sh/nvm) to install the Node version listed in `.nvmrc`.
+We recommend using [NVM](https://github.com/nvm-sh/nvm) to install the Node version listed in `.nvmrc`.

 Once Node is installed, run `npm install` at the root of the repository.